uozuAho/yatzyTopDown/dev_log/dev.log.md

   of times after getting the test suite green, I played the game, and found that the aesthetics were bad, or that there was a test case I hadn't thought of, resulting in a bug.
+- I usually add features to existing software.
+This project starts from scratch, so doesn't serve as an ideal example of how to work with existing software.
+  However, once the 'walking skeleton' is in place, the rest of the process can be thought of as adding features to an existing application.

 Top down TDD:
 pros